Timothy C. Hain, MD • Page last modified: February 16, 2023

 Another group, Bykowski et al (2015) used Fiesta as a comparison.
 Fiesta is the GE name for a steady-state gradient echo sequence.
 The naming of these protocols varies depending on the manufacturer of the MRI device.

-In normal subjects, Liu et al (2012) found endolymph (black area) in 20 normal subjects to account for 8-26% of the fluid space within the cochlea, and 20-41% of the vestibule.
+Using the area method, In normal subjects, Liu et al (2012) found endolymph (black area) in 20 normal subjects to account for 8-26% of the fluid space within the cochlea, and 20-41% of the vestibule.
 This study was done using dye inserted through the eustachian tube and 24 delayed imaging -- so somewhat of an apples/oranges compared to the current evolving standard.
 One would think there would be more dye and better definition than subsequent studies using IV contrast.

 The trouble with current methodology is that the imaging is imperfect (fuzzy), and guesswork is needed to estimate these numbers.

 |Method of interpreting MRI for hydrops, according to Barath et al (2014).|

 The general method of is to make high resolution axial Flair images of the inner ear, digitally magnify them, find known structures (i.e. cochlear, vestibule, semicircular canals), and determine how much of them (i.e. area) is white (perilymph) vs black (endolymph).
 More black means more hydrops.
 Bigger "strips" in the cochlea, and a larger black area in the vestibule, and loss of the expected loops of the semicircular canals means more hydrops.
 There are some practical issues as these protocols may take 15 minutes (Bykowski et al, 2015) -- about 5 minutes for the FLAIR and another 5 minutes for a comparison non-flair sequence.
 In addition, it takes the radiologists more time to read these as they have to compute areas.